Helicobacter Pylori Urea Breath

 The urea breath test is accurate more than 95% of the time.
 If the test is positive, H. pylori is present.
 If it's negative, you likely do not have H. pylori in your stomach.

 How is this test done?

-This test is usually done first thing in the morning.
-You may be asked to fast or may be given a special meal to eat.
+This test is often done first thing in the morning.
+You may be asked not to eat or drink anything or may be given a special meal to eat.
 You will also be given a drink or capsule that contains urea.
 This urea helps the lab figure out if you have H. pylori.
-Over the next hour, you will breathe into a special bag at certain times—for example, every 10 to 20 minutes.
+About 10 to 20 minutes after taking the drink or capsule, you will breathe into a special container.
 The air you breathe will be collected and analyzed for signs of H. pylori.